navikt/nada/docs/share-insight/data-packages.md

 ```

-## Publishing datapackages without using notebooks
+## Publishing data packages without using notebooks

 It is also possible to publish data stories using other languages than Python and without using notebooks.

-A datapackage is just a declarative specification in JSON format.
+A data package is just a declarative specification in JSON format.
 The package can also contain data and/or references to data sources.

-The datapackage JSON object contains:
+The data package JSON object contains:

 * metadata
 * a list of 0-n data 'resources'